 Handle SSL failures for AWS

-As described on the Application service configuration section, stackmate will add an SSL certificate for your environment, that will handle the domain names you specified in your project.
+As described on the configuration section, stackmate will add an SSL certificate for your environment, that will handle the domain names you specified in your project.

 Stackmate will instruct AWS to try and validate the certificate using email